rdali/DNASEQ_WDL/README.md

 # dnaseq_wdl

-This repo follows the progression of transfering the GenPipes' DNASeq mugqic protocol into WDL to use on cloud infrastructure.
+This repo follows the progress of transfering the GenPipes' DNASeq mugqic protocol into WDL to use on cloud infrastructure.

 A WDL scheduler has been added to GenPipes on the *wdl_scheduler* branch